ioos/ioos-sos-compliance-tests/README.md

 Java 7+ is required.

-This project is tested on Linux but should also run on Mac OS X. Windows is not currently supported but may be possible.
+This project is tested on Linux and Windows but should also run on Mac OS X.

 ## Usage